 While plastic is preferred, stainless steel is acceptable.
 Avoid all other types of metal when working with kefir grains.
 If you use stainless steel, make sure that it is made up of high quality SS material; otherwise, it may damage grains.

 We recommend using 1 table spoons of grains for culturing from 500 ml to 1 liter of milk at 22-25 degree Celsius room temperature for 24 hours.
 It varies from place to place depending upon the room temperature, whether, quality of milk, quality of grains, fermenting time etc. Adjust the amount of grains to avoid over-culturing and to impart the best flavor.
-Extra grains can be used to culture another jar of kefir, shared with friends, eaten, blended into smoothies, or dried and stored in some powdered milk in a sealed container in the fridge as backup.

 We caution against keeping your kefir grains in the refrigerator on a regular basis.
 Cold temperatures slow the kefir grains down putting them into a state of hibernation.
 It can be very hard on kefir grains to regularly be put into and then come out of a state of hibernation.
 It can disrupt the yeast/bacteria balance and may also make the kefir grains less efficient and reliable.
-If caring for kefir grains every day or every other day isn't an option, consider using a powdered kefir starter culture rather than kefir grains to make kefir.
-This product requires significantly less maintenance than kefir grains.

 If you are out of station for a week and would not be able to make kefir, add adequate amount of milk (at least to submerge grains) and keep it in refrigerator (not freezer) by covering with the cotton cloth.
 In refrigerator, the fermentation will be slower as the temperature is low and hence it can stay for a week.
 Once you are back home, you can strain the grains and start your daily batches (You can consume the strained kefir).
 Or if you again want to keep it for another week or two, we recommend you to change the milk every week.
 We do not recommend to continue this process for a long time.